 Contact the Volunteer Coordinator Team

 - Library: We are anxiously looking forward to having our Library fully up and running, including checking out materials, by February 2016.
 In the meantime we are working with a small team of librarians to design out circulation database to be as flexible as possible to serve our needs for both accepting donations, tracking our inventory, and circulation.
-If you are a librarian who would like to help out with this planning effort please contact our Library Team. if you have books you would like to donate, please click on the link below

 - LGBTQ Community Wellness Project: The LGBTQ Center of Durham is inviting folks to collaborate on taking action to improve wellness for LGBTQ people in our community, particularly transgender/genderqueer/gender nonconforming people and LGBTQ people of color.
 We are forming a number of working groups (housing, racial justice, LGBTQ youth spaces, etc.) to fulfill a vision of wellness and thriving for LGBTQ people in Durham.
 We are also creating a steering team to work on “big picture” issues related to LGBTQ community wellness and to support the working groups.
 For more information, visit the LGBTQ Community Wellness Project page linked below.
 To join a working group or ask questions, contact LeLaina Romero at [email protected]